Logo Vienna University Philharmonic

 Past projects were "Enigma Variations" by Edward Elgar, "Trois Nocturnes" by Claude Debussy, "The sorcerer's apprentice" by Paul Dukas, the 9th symphony by Ludwig van Beethoven, the great C major symphony and other choral and orchestral works by Franz Schubert, “Carmina Burana” by Carl Orff, the “Peer Gynt Suite” by Edvard Grieg, “Schicksalslied” by Johannes Brahms, the “Egmont Overture” by Ludwig van Beethoven and the “Carmen Suites” No. 1 and 2 by Georges Bizet.

-In October 2026 auditions for all instruments will be held.
+Auditions for all instruments will be held in October 2026.

 Rehearsals: Thursday 6.30-9.30 pm, BIG lecture hall